 Join the Women's Center for our annual "Love Yourself Week".
 "Love Yourself Week" events promote self-esteem, confidence building, professional development, and celebrate the successes of women.

-Join us through Twitter and Instagram as we celebrate Ohio University's Annual Love Yourself Week!
+Join us as we celebrate Ohio University's Annual Love Yourself Week!
 Love Yourself Week is brought to you by: Women's Center, LGBT Center, Center for Entrepreneurship, Ohio University Entrepreneurs, University Well-Being and Recreation, BSCPB, Counseling and Psychological Services, the Multicultural Center, the Women's Affairs Commission of Student Senate, the Survivor Advocacy Program, Sorority and Fraternity Life, and Ohio University Heritage College of Osteopathic Medicine.

-Join us throughout the week of September 8th for online social media engagement, using the #OHIOBobcatLove.
+Join us throughout the week online using the #OHIOBobcatLove.
 Each participating organization on campus will be posting why Love Yourself Week is important on Twitter, and will also provide affirmations to our fellow Bobcats.

 Follow #OHIOBobcatLove on Instagram and Twitter.
 You can do this by typing the hashtag into the search bar.
 As people post on social media, these searches will populate with more pictures, videos and links.